imtushaarr/imtushaarr/README.md

 + 💬   Ask me about anything here!
 I am happy to help.
 + 😄  Pronouns: He / Him
 + 📫   How to reach me: tusharguptagps@gmail.com.

-## 🚀 About Me
-I am a Sofware Developer with a passion for creating beautiful and functional websites.
-I have experience in HTML, CSS, JavaScript, and Query, and am always eager to learn new technologies and skills to improve my craft.
-My goal is to create websites that not only look great, but are user- friendly and accessible to everyone.I am outgoing, dedicated, and open-minded.
-I get across to people and adjust to changes with ease.
-I believe that a person should work on developing their professional skills and learning new things all the time.
-Currently, I am looking for new career opportunities.